 Belief vs. Certainty in Criminal Cases

 When evaluating whether or not a defendant is guilty, jurors should rely on certainty rather than belief.
 Belief is subjective and can vary from person to person.
 A juror can believe someone is a criminal without using evidence to support that belief.
-Certainty, however, is much more objective, and requires evidence and proof to achieve.
+Certainty, however, is much more objective and requires evidence and proof to be achieved.
 The prosecution’s goal is to make the jury certain that a person charged with a crime is guilty of that crime.
-It’s difficult to make a decision with absolute certainty, which is why the standard of proof is “beyond a reasonable doubt” as opposed to “without any doubt.”
+It’s difficult to make a decision with absolute certainty, so the standard of proof is “beyond a reasonable doubt” instead of “without any doubt.”
 Still, jurors should rely more on certainty than beliefs in order to be as objective as possible in their decision.

 Presumption of Innocence

 As we previously mentioned, anyone accused of a crime is considered innocent until proven guilty.
 This is the “presumption of innocence,” meaning no one is considered guilty of committing a crime until they are proven to be guilty beyond a reasonable doubt.
 It is the prosecution’s burden to prove guilt, not the defense’s burden to prove innocence.
 While every person is presumed innocent until proven guilty, that doesn’t necessarily mean that they are truly innocent.
 If the prosecution is able to prove that the defendant committed a crime, then they are no longer considered innocent.

 How to Prove Reasonable Doubt

 As we’ve previously discussed, the prosecution must provide enough evidence to prove guilt.
 To declare the person guilty, the jury must have enough evidence to do so.
 The prosecution will oftentimes present physical evidence and witness testimonies to help prove the defendant is guilty.